3. The Fading Crown

 In shape he is like the Kings of Númenor of old, tall and grim; the Sea-light is in his countenance.
 In bearing and thoughts he is indeed very like a lord of the Eldar, wise and far-seeing, though his spirit is strange and fey to me -- the fates of Men are hidden to even the Wise.

 Yet as he stands before me, bowed from weariness and his long labors, he seems so very young.
 I see it in his heart.
 His heart is like the heart of the Edain in their youth, when they first crossed the mountains and were led into Dorthonion by Felagund; when they first beheld the Eldar, and were awed by the majesty of the Light, and on their faces shone their love and youth like a lamp unblemished by the dark deeds of Morgoth or the long river of woe that became the tales of their people.

 "You have come at last, Dúnadan, to Lórien where many hearts dwell.
 Welcome indeed!
-I shall array you as one of our own people, and you shall have leave to stay in our Woods until you have found your healing."
+I shall array you as one of my own people, and you shall have leave to stay in our Woods until you have found your healing."

-In Lorien fair the spring is calling,
+In Lórien, the spring is calling,

-The Valley of Gold by the River a-flowing;
+The Valley of Gold, by the river a-flowing;

 The birds awake, their songs are falling

-On elanors gold in winds a-blowing.
+On elanor blooms in winds a-blowing.

 The Evenstar bright-- her light is blending

 That bore a Stone, with green light shinning.